Prince Kan'in Kotohito: Early military career

 Prince Kan'in entered the Imperial Japanese Army Academy in 1877 and graduated in 1881.
 Emperor Meiji sent him as a military attaché to France in 1882 to study military tactics and technology.
 He graduated from the Army Staff College in 1894, specializing in cavalry.
 He commanded the 1st Cavalry Regiment from 1897 to 1899.

 Kan'in became a veteran of both the First Sino-Japanese War (1894–1895) and the Russo-Japanese War (1904–1905).
 He was appointed to command the 2nd Cavalry Brigade in 1901.
 He rose to the rank of lieutenant general in 1905 and became the commander of the IJA 1st Division in 1906, and the Imperial Guard Division in 1911.
 He was promoted to the rank of full general and became a Supreme War Councilor in 1912.
 He was further promoted to become the youngest field marshal in the Imperial Japanese Army in 1919.
-In 1921, he accompanied then-Crown Prince Hirohito on his tour of Europe.
+In 1921, he accompanied then-Crown Prince Hirohito on his tour of Western Europe.

 Career in the Imperial General Headquarters

 On December 1, 1931, Prince Kan'in became Chief of the Imperial Japanese Army General Staff, replacing General Kanaya Hanzo.
-During his tenure, the Imperial Japanese Army committed many war crimes against Chinese civilians including the Nanking massacre and the systemic use of chemical and bacteriological weapons.
-Chemical weapons, such as tear gas, were used only sporadically in 1937, but in the spring of 1938, the Imperial Japanese Army began full-scale use of sneeze and nausea gas (red), and from summer 1939, mustard gas (yellow) was used against both Kuomintang and Communist Chinese troops.
-Prince Kan'in transmitted to the Army the emperor's first directive (rinsanmei) authorizing the use of chemical weapons on July 28, 1937.
+During his tenure, the Imperial Japanese Army committed many war crimes against Chinese civilians including the Nanjing massacre and the systemic use of chemical and bacteriological weapons.

+As Chief of the General Staff, Kan'in authorized the use of chemical weapons in China, such as tear gas, which were used sporadically in 1937.
+In the spring of 1938, he further authorized the use of sneezing gas.
+Later, in the summer of 1939, he approved the use of mustard gas against both Kuomintang and Communist Chinese troops.
+On 28 July 1937, Prince Kan'in transmitted to the Army the emperor's first directive (rinsanmei) authorizing the use of chemical weapons on July 28, 1937.
 He transmitted a second order on September 11 authorizing the deployment of special chemical warfare units to Shanghai.
 On April 11, 1938, Directive Number 11 was issued in his name, authorizing further use of poison gas in Inner Mongolia.

+In Shanxi Province, poisonous gases were used to counter the guerilla warfare of the 8th Route Army of the National Revolutionary Army.
+Large amounts of sneezing gas were utilized against the Chinese National Revolutionary Army at the Battle of Wuhan and in the Central China region.
+Lethal blister gases, such as yperite and lewisite, were deployed by Japanese forces after 1939.

-Kan'in, among others within the army, opposed Prime Minister Yonai Mitsumasa's efforts to improve relations with the United States and the United Kingdom.
-He forced the resignation of War Minister General Hata Shunroku (1879–1962), thus bringing down the Yonai cabinet in July 1940.
-The Prince was a participant in the liaison conferences between the military chiefs of staff and the second cabinet of Prince Konoe Fumimaro (June 1940–July 1941).
-Both he and Lieutenant General Hideki Tojo, the newly appointed War Minister, supported the Tripartite Pact between the Empire of Japan, Nazi Germany, and Fascist Italy.
+In July 1940, he forced the resignation of War Minister General Shunroku Hata (1879–1962), thus bringing down the cabinet of Prime Minister Mitsumasa Yonai.
+The Prince was also a participant in the liaison conferences between the military chiefs of staff and the second cabinet of Prince Fumimaro Konoe (June 1940–July 1941).
+Both he and Lieutenant General Hideki Tojo, the newly appointed War Minister, supported the Tripartite Pact and Anti-Comintern Pact between the Empire of Japan, Nazi Germany, and Fascist Italy.